charanreddygorla/Event-Management/README.md

                                                   🚀 Technologies Used
   Frontend:

-    HTML
+  1)HTML

-    CSS (Bootstrap)
+  2)CSS (Bootstrap)

-    JavaScript
+  3)JavaScript

   Database:
     MySQL (structure and schema provided in Excel and diagram files)

                                                     📊 Features

-Responsive pages for booking appointments and viewing services.
+1)Responsive pages for booking appointments and viewing services.

-Login functionality (prototype).
+2)Login functionality (prototype).

-Doctor profiles and service listings.
+3)Doctor profiles and service listings.

-Contact and About Us sections with detailed information.
+4)Contact and About Us sections with detailed information.

-ER diagram and database schema included for backend integration.
+5)ER diagram and database schema included for backend integration.

                                                     📂 Project Structure